 Illusion, Emmanuelle’s second series of photographic self-portraits, is composed of painterly, timeless, mystical images.
 In this series, she uses the autobiographical tool as a means to speak about femininity.
 A sensitive, complex, and mysterious human being, who lives under the illusion, the distorted sensation, of having freed her femininity, in a world where appearances rein sovereign.

-In 2012, a new chapter beings, with Emmanuelle’s third series, “Whispers.”
-Herein, the artist relives her adolescence via young models, selected by well-defined criteria; the artiste leaves behind self-portraiture in order to live vicariously through these stand-ins.
+In 2012, a new chapter begins, with Emmanuelle’s third series, “Whispers.”
+Herein, the artist relives her adolescence via young models, selected by well-defined criteria; the artist leaves behind self-portraiture in order to live vicariously through these stand-ins.
 Young girls imagined into a mysterious, fairytale garden.
 Whispers is part of a larger work on femininity.
 This work expresses the difficulties experienced during this extreme yet eminent transformation, becoming oneself, a woman, with all that it entails, its secrets, its silences, when a young girl’s body becomes, perhaps a bit too quickly, a bit too soon, that of a woman.

 In her newest series, The Day After, the young girls from the Whispers series become young women.
 The bodies are stripped bare and bathed in a more diaphanous light.
 The woman within her is born; she has come into full contact with the world.
 This is the result of research that is as much aesthetic as it is existential, the worldview of an artist seen through the prism of her own reflection.